Spanish (SPAN) 330

 - interpret the challenges facing the world in the 21st century through the lens of the 17 sustainable development goals outlined by the United Nations.

-To receive credit for SPAN 330, you must achieve a grade of at least 50 percent on the final essay and a course composite grade of at least “D” (50 percent).
-The weighting of the composite grade is as follows:
+To receive credit for SPAN 330, you must complete and submit all of the assignments and quizzes, and write the final essay (Ensayo final).
+You must achieve a minimum grade of D (50 percent) on the final essay and an overall grade of at least D (50 percent) for the course.